An Expanded Benchmark that Rediscovers and Affirms the Edge of Uncertainty Sampling for Active Learning in Tabular Datasets: Preliminary

-Besides previous query strategies for conventional machine learning models (LR, SVM, Random Forest), \citet{BN2021} and \citet{ZX2022} compared more query strategies that are designed for computer vision classification tasks.
-Their results show that uncertainty sampling outperforms data diversity-based sampling strategies (Core-Set, Variational Adversarial Active Learning~\cite{SS2019}).
-Moreover, hybrid criteria query strategies, such as Batch Active learning by Diverse Gradient Embeddings (BADGE)~\cite{AJ2019}, Learning Loss for Active Learning (LPL)~\cite{YD2019}, and Wasserstein Adversarial Active Learning (WAAL)~\cite{SC2020}, achieve competitive results better than uncertainty sampling.
-Although modern techniques such as BADGE, LPL, WAAL, demonstrate their outstanding performance for deep active learning scenarios, they cannot be directly applied to current implementation based on scikit-learn.
-Therefore, our work excludes these query strategies.
+Besides previous query strategies for conventional machine learning models, such as Logistic Regression (LR), and Radial Basis Function kernel Support Vector Machine (RBFSVM), \citet{BN2021} and \citet{ZX2022} compared additional query strategies designed for deep learning models used in computer vision classification tasks.
+Their results show that US outperforms data diversity-based sampling strategies (Core-Set, Variational Adversarial Active Learning)~\citep{SS2019}.
+Moreover, hybrid criteria query strategies, such as Batch Active learning by Diverse Gradient Embeddings (BADGE)~\citep{AJ2019}, Learning Loss for Active Learning (LPL)~\citep{YD2019}, and Wasserstein Adversarial Active Learning (WAAL)~\citep{SC2020}, achieve competitive results better than US.
+Given that many recent works have taken the burden to study deep active learning on computer vision tasks~\citep{ZX2022}, transformer models~\citep{RL2023}, and cross-domain scenarios~\citep{TW2024a}, we consider ``the use of deep active learning in tabular data'' still requires a lot of effort to study deeply.
+Therefore, we focus on providing the practical guide and benchmark of active learning methods for \emph{tabular datasets} in this work.